satepna/nonuniform-filters/README.md

 ![filter-example](plots/example-timedomain-noisy-timevector.png)

-You can see that `lfilter()` doesn't handle the changes in sampling rate well, but the method presented in this paper does.
+You can see that `lfilter()` doesn't handle the changes in sampling rate well, but the method presented in the Fesquet paper does.

-For uniformly-sampled signals, filters digitized using this method are just as good as filters digitized into the conventional "direct forms" used by `lfilter()`.
+For uniformly-sampled signals, filters digitized using this method are just as good as filters digitized into the conventional direct forms used by `lfilter()`.
 For example:

 ![freq-response](plots/lowpass-response.png)